spatie/laravel-login-link/README.md

 @endenv
 ```

+Here's how that might look like in the browser.

 <img style="width: 500px" alt="screenshot" src="https://github.com/spatie/laravel-login-link/blob/main/docs/login.png?raw=true" />

 It is meant for local development, and probably shouldn't be used in any public reachable environment.